memari-majid/AI-Development-with-Local-LLM/chapter-1/README.md

 ## Key Themes

-- **Personal Motivation:**
-  - The author shares a memorable experience from a summer vacation in Sharm-el-Sheikh, Egypt, drawing a parallel between venturing into scuba diving and diving into Generative AI.
-The key lesson is to take the first step despite initial apprehensions.

 - **Advantages of Local LLMs:**
   - **Fine-tuning:** Easier customization for complex, task-specific use cases.
   - **Privacy and Security:** Provides control over sensitive data without sharing with third-party providers.